 If your family spends time in front of the television around the time that your child’s bedtime starts, (Little J is a huge culprit of demanding ‘one more’ after each episode we agree to!) this could be ruining your chances of getting the kids upstairs at the right time.
 We tend to have a time before bedtime that the TV is turned off at to ensure we then have chance to get them upstairs, ready for bed and a story read before it’s time for lights out.
 That way, the children don’t feel like they’re missing out on anything when it’s time for bed.
 The same goes for tablets, smartphones, laptops etc. Remove the problem!

 Part of the reason your child might not want to go to bed or may not be getting enough sleep could be due to the quality of the bedding they are sleeping on.
-New mattresses aren't that expensive, especially when bought online at discount retailers such as Bedstar, who stock a number of great single mattresses fit for kids, and the same can be said for duvets and sheets.
-When Litte J moved from H's old Ikea bed into his new Cosatto bed the difference in his sleep with his new mattress surprised us - he just obviously hadn't been comfortable!
+New mattresses aren’t that expensive, especially when bought online at discount retailers, and the same can be said for duvets and sheets.
+When Litte J moved from H’s old Ikea bed into his new Cosatto bed the difference in his sleep with his new mattress surprised us – he just obviously hadn’t been comfortable!

 Another issue might be that the amount of light coming in to the room is simply too much to allow your child to go to sleep.
 If this is the case, get rid of the blinds and thin curtains, and invest in some blackout curtains that really block out the light.
 You can also try the blackout blind from The Gro Company, which can be removed when no longer needed and taken away with you, making it great for travelling.